-The Site is within 120 m of a waterbody, Mill Pond, located to the northwest.
-Mill Pond is connected to a mapped watercourse that originates from the Norwood East Wetland to the northeast.
-Mill Pond drains south into the Ouse River, which flows southeast before draining into Rice Lake.
-The railway line separates Mill Pond from the Site.
+The Site is within 120 m of a waterbody (the Mill Pond) located to the northwest.
+The Mill Pond is connected to a mapped watercourse that originates from the Norwood East Wetland to the northeast.
+The Mill Pond drains south into the Ouse River, which flows southeast before draining into Rice Lake.
+The railway line separates the Mill Pond from the Site.
 No surface water connection to the Site was identified during field visits.

-An unmapped pond feature, a waterbody, is present on adjacent lands and extends just beyond the property boundary onto the northwest portion of the Site.
+An unmapped pond feature is present on adjacent lands and extends just beyond the property boundary onto the northwest portion of the Site.
+The pond is known to be connected to the Mill Pond via a culvert that passes under the CN rail line, however the culvert was not visible during field investigations.
 The pond was relatively shallow and contained abundant woody debris, and emergent and submerged aquatic vegetation.
 Further discussion of this feature and the habitat contained within is provided in Sections 4.5 and 4.6.